vidklyk/my-first-project/README.md

 # my-first-project

 goit-course
-This iformation for my furst project
+This information for my first project